supernintendo/moongate/README.md

 ### Client Setup ###

 1. Install dependencies using luarocks.
 ...
-Run `./deps.sh` from the `pkg/clients/testclient` directory (this requires a luarocks install configured for Lua 5.1 - the script will handle this for you if one is not found).
+Run `./deps.sh` from the `client` directory (this requires a luarocks install configured for Lua 5.1 - the script will handle this for you if one is not found).